-Many students ask, What is Article 311 of Indian constitution?
+Many students ask, What is Article 311 of the Indian constitution?
 Among its many provisions, it deals with civil employment.

-Article 311 of Indian Constitution enshrines a civil servant’s right to be heard.
+Article 311 of the Indian Constitution enshrines a civil servant’s right to be heard.
 It provides protection against dismissal at pleasure and acts as a Constitutional guarantee.
 However, Article 311 does not apply to those who have committed a crime.
 In such cases, the civil servant will not be protected from dismissal and will be removed without a hearing.

 It is a part of the Indian Polity syllabus in exams of Union Civil Services.
 Here are some examples.
 Let us say a police officer, a civil servant, or any officer from defense services has been convicted of a crime.
 He is subsequently pulled out from his post.
 He may not be allowed to defend himself, but his suspension from service without any inquiry is valid.